Fever in Children

 °C | °F | ||

 A child who is feverish should rest and drink plenty of fluids.
-They should wear light clothing and sleep with fewer blankets than normal so heat can leave the body and help lower their body temperature.
-Do not take off all the child's clothes as they could become too cold and start shivering, generating more body heat and causing their temperature to rise again.
-Alcohol rubs are not recommended because the product can be absorbed and be toxic for the child.
-Giving the child a lukewarm sponge bath is not recommended either.
+Remove extra blankets and clothing so heat can leave the body.
+Avoid removing all clothing as they could start shivering, generating more body heat and causing their temperature to rise.
+Alcohol rubs and lukewarm sponge baths are not recommended.

-Medication is not always needed to reduce a child's temperature.
-For example, a child who continues to play and eat normally despite having a fever does not require medication.
+Medication is not always needed.
+A child who continues to play and eat normally despite having a fever does not require medication.
 When treatment is required, the first choice is acetaminophen (Tempra®, Tylenol®).
 Do not give acetaminophen to a child younger than 3 months without first talking to your doctor.
-Ask the pharmacist to show you which strength and form are best suited for your child, then calculate the appropriate dose based on your child's weight.
+Ask the pharmacist to show you which strength and form are best suited for your child then calculate the appropriate dose based on your child's weight.

 The second choice is ibuprofen (Motrin®, Advil®).
-The use of ibuprofen in children younger than 6 months is not recommended without first talking to your doctor, and should be avoided if the child is not drinking and eating reasonably well.
-Ask the pharmacist to advise you with regards to the product and exact dose to administer.
+Ibuprofen should only be given if the child is drinking and eating reasonably well.
+Do not give ibuprofen to children under 6 months without first speaking to your doctor.
+Ask the pharmacist to recommend a product and advise you on the exact dose.
 Unless specifically advised by a health professional, children and teenagers with a fever should never take acetylsalicylic acid (Aspirin®).
-If the fever is caused by a viral infection, taking aspirin can increase the risk of Reye's syndrome, a very serious condition that can damage the liver and brain.

 For more information: